Accepting payments always comes with processes and fees, particularly when it comes to online or digital payments.

 Square

 Square’s Online Checkout feature offers a flexible payment link system for all kinds of businesses, from startups to charities and eCommerce merchants.
 Instead of just URL links, vendors can also choose from QR codes and ‘Buy Now’ CTAs to embed within emails.
-In addition to one-off payments, payment links can also be configured for subscriptions, donations, and tips.
+In addition to one-off payments, links can also be configured for subscriptions, donations, and tips.

 Cost: 2.9% + $0.30 per card charge, no additional monthly fees for recurring billing.